bifrost-io/mono/hackathon/building-on-polkadot-mini-hackathon/README.md

-# Building on Polakdot Mini Hackathon
+# Dot Your Future: Create, Connect, Transform

 ## Context
 Bifrost is a Liquid Staking app-chain tailored for all blockchains, utilizing decentralized cross-chain interoperability to empower users to earn staking rewards and DeFi yields with flexibility, liquidity, and high security across multiple chains.